Skip to content

 Buna discovers Atins

-In 1980, Buna arrived in Atins.
-Back then, the village was home to around 300 fishermen — there was no electricity, no cars, no tourism.
+When Buna arrived in Atins, the village was home to around 300 fishermen — there was no electricity, no cars, no tourism.
 Lençóis Maranhenses National Park did not even exist yet.
 Buna bought a plot of land in Atins with the idea of building a personal retreat, far from the city.

 Coconut grove in Atins